The white stone houses, called Trulli, with the characteristic cone shaped roofs in the Abruzzo region, Italy

 Where to put adverbs in Italian sentences?

-Adverbs and adverbial phrases can modify a verb, an adjective, or another adverb.
+and can modify a verb, an adjective, or another adverb.
 In general, Italian adverbs are placed close to the term they modify.

 In particular we find them…